ray-project/ray/doc/source/cluster/kubernetes.rst

 .. code-block:: yaml

   $ kubectl -n ray create -f https://raw.githubusercontent.com/ray-project/ray/master/doc/kubernetes/job-example.yaml

+The program executed by the job uses the name of the Ray cluster's head Service to connect:
+``ray.util.connect("example-cluster-ray-head:10001")``.
+The program waits for three Ray nodes to connect and then tests object transfer between the nodes.

 To view the output of the Job, first find the name of the pod that ran it, then fetch its logs: